ddnexus/pagy/docs/toolbox/paginators/elasticsearch_rails.md

 +++

 !!!

-Search paginators do not use OFFSET for querying a database.
-However, they employ the same positional technique used by the [:offset](offset) paginators, sharing the same options and readers.
+Search paginators don't query a DB, but use the same positional technique as [:offset](offset.md) paginators, with shared options and readers.
 !!!

 ==- Options